BIOTECH-7005-BIOINF-3000

 Part 1.
 Set up and project preparation

 Planning your directory structure from the beginning makes your work easier to follow for both yourself and others.
+This forms an important part of every transcriptomics analysis.

 ./prac_transcriptomics_DE/